-Section 1.
+- Section 1.
 Officers.
-The officers of the Board of Directors shall be a Chairman, a Vice-Chairman, a Secretary, a Treasurer.
-The offices of Chairman, Secretary and/or Treasurer will not be held by the same person.
-Section 2.
+The officers of the Board of Directors shall be a Chairman, a Vice-Chairman, a Secretary, and a Treasurer.
+The offices of Chairman, Secretary and/or Treasurer will not be held by the same person. - Section 2.
 Chairman.
-The Chairman of the Board shall, if present, preside at all meetings of the Board and shall exercise and perform such other powers and duties as may be prescribed in the Bylaws.
-The Chairman shall be an ex officio member of all committees.
-Section 3.
-Vice Chairman, The Vice Chairman of the Board shall preside at meetings of the Board in the absence of the Chairman and, when so acting, shall have the power and authority of the Chairman.
-Section 4.
+The Chairman of the Board shall, if present, preside at all meetings of the Board.
+The Chairman is responsible for appointing all committee members.
+The Chairman shall be an ex officio member of all committees. - Section 3.
+Vice Chairman, The Vice Chairman of the Board shall preside at meetings of the Board in the absence of the Chairman and, when so acting, shall have the power and authority of the Chairman. - Section 4.
 Secretary.
-The Secretary of the Board shall send appropriate notices and prepare agendas for all meetings of the Board.
-The Secretary shall act as custodian of all records and reports, and shall be responsible for the keeping and reporting of adequate records of all meetings of the Board.
-Section 5.
+The Secretary of the Board shall be responsible to send appropriate notices and prepare agendas for all meetings of the Board.
+The Secretary shall act as custodian of all records and reports and shall be responsible for keeping and reporting adequate records of all meetings of the Board.
+The Secretary may delegate these duties to the Secretary's designee. - Section 5.
 Treasurer.
-The Treasurer shall be responsible for all funds of the Hospital District and shall ensure that a true and accurate accounting of the financial transactions of the Hospital District is made, that reports of such transactions are presented to the Board, and that all accounts payable are presented to such representative as the Board may designate for authorization of payment.
-Section 6.
+The Treasurer shall be responsible for all funds of the Hospital District and shall ensure that a true and accurate accounting of the financial transactions of the Hospital District is made and may delegate duties to their designee that reports of such transactions are presented to the Board, and that all accounts payable are presented to such representative as the Board may designate for authorization of payment. - Section 6.
 Election.
-The officers shall be elected annually by the Board from its own membership at the December Board meeting.
-All officers shall hold office for a period of (1) year, or until the member resigns, or is removed, or a successor has been elected and qualified.
-Section 7.
+The officers shall be elected annually by the Board from its own membership at the January Board meeting.
+All officers shall hold office for a period of one (1) year, or until the member resigns, is removed, or a successor has been elected and qualified. - Section 7.
 Removal and Resignation.
-Any officer may be removed from office, with cause, by the members of the Board at any regular meeting thereof.
+Any officer of the Board may be removed from the officer's position, with cause, by the members of the Board at any regular meeting thereof.
 Any officer may resign at any time by giving written notice to the Board or to the Chairman.
-Any such resignation shall take effect at the date of the receipt of such notice or at any time specified therein; and unless otherwise specified therein; and unless otherwise resignation shall be necessary to make it effective.
-Section 8.
+Any such resignation shall take effect at the date of the receipt of such notice or at any time specified in the resignation notice. - Section 8.
 Vacancies.
-A vacancy in any office because of the death, resignation, removal or any other cause shall be filled in the manner prescribed in the Bylaws and applicable statutes for regular appointment to such office.
+A vacancy in any office because of the death, resignation, removal, or any other cause shall be filled in the manner prescribed in Article II, Section 5 of the Bylaws and any applicable statutes for regular appointment to such office.